Teams, tales and tips – a guide to the local game

 Regular European competitors, league runners-up in 1969 and cup finalists in 1978, Las Palmas were then a force to be reckoned with, their stadium also hosting Spain in four full internationals.

 Whether the Yellows’ recent accession represents a new dawn for Canarian football remains to be seen.
 At least Las Palmas provides the more moneyed travelling fan with a beach break to go with La Liga action.

 Be aware that the Canaries are aligned to Greenwich Mean Time (ie UK time), an hour behind mainland Spain.

 Gran Canaria Airport is 20km (12.5 miles) south of Las Palmas.
-From the other side of the car park outside the terminal, Bus Nos.60 and 91 run to San Telmo bus station (every 30-60min, €2.60) south of Las Palmas city centre.
-Bus No.31 runs hourly through the night.
+From the other side of the car park outside the terminal, buses 60 and 91 run to San Telmo bus station (every 30-60mins, €2.60) south of Las Palmas city centre.
+Bus 31 runs hourly through the night.

-Every other No.60, ie hourly, also goes on to the main Santa Catalina interchange in town (€2.95).
+Every other bus 60, ie hourly, also goes on to the main Santa Catalina interchange in town (€2.95).
 Buses arrive at and depart underground at both stations.
 Santa Catalina is walking distance from the harbour with regular ferry connections from Tenerife and other Canarian ports.

-Local buses are Guaguas Municipales single tickets €1.40, bono of ten €8.50.
+Local buses are run by Guaguas Municipales, singles €1.40, bono of ten €8.50.
 There’s a ticket office at the main hub of Santa Catalina or buy from kiosks.
 Downtown is walkable but you’ll need a bus (or taxi) for the stadium.